Email Fatigue in Email Marketing: What is It and How to Avoid It

 - It helps maintain a positive sender reputation for better inbox placement.

-- Cleaning lists minimizes bounce rates by removing invalid or inactive email addresses.
+- Cleaning lists minimizes bounce rates and ensures you have a valid email address list.

 - You can remove disinterested subscribers, reducing the likelihood of spam complaints.